PADI Divemaster Course

 18 years old

-A PADI Advanced Open Water Diver (or qualifying certification from another training organization)
+A PADI Advanced Open Water Diver (or equivalent)

-An Emergency First Response Primary and Secondary Care (or qualifying first aid and CPR training from another organization) course completion within the past 24 months.
+An Emergency First Response Primary and Secondary Care (or equivalent first aid and CPR training ) course completion within the past 24 months.

-Have at least 20 dives to begin the course and 60 for certification
+Have at least 20 dives (60 needed for certification)

 Be fit for diving and submit a Medical Statement signed by a physician within the last 12 months.